 Geoff has spent 22 years in wholesale representing some of the finest wines in the world.
 He has personally visited top wine estates in Austria, France, Germany, Italy Spain, Australia and New Zealand.
 In 2006, Geoff was one of two Americans to pass the rigorous Master of Wine examination.
 Currently there are only 30 Masters of Wine in the United States.

-Peter Marks, Master of Wine, is an internationally respected wine industry consultant and educator based in the Napa Valley.
-Marks is one of only 52 Masters of Wine residing in the United States and one of 382 in the world.
+Peter Marks, Master of Wine, is the Vice President of Education and a Partner of the Napa Valley Wine Academy in Napa, California.
+Peter is an internationally respected wine industry consultant and educator with 39 years of industry experience.
+Marks is one of only 52 Masters of Wine residing in the United States and one of 389 in the world.
 The prestigious Master of Wine (MW) title is bestowed by the Institute of Masters of Wine (IMW) in London.
 Marks received his MW designation in 1995 when he became the 10th American to pass.
 That year he also became the first American to receive the Madame Bollinger Foundation Award, which is bestowed annually to the MW candidate with the highest blind tasting score.

 Marks graduated from the University of California at Davis in 1976 with a B.S. degree with highest honors in Food Service Management.
 His personal interest in wine led him to the wine trade in 1981.

-Marks is on the Education and Exam Board of the Institute of Masters of Wine, he is the Panel Chair of the Practical (Tasting) Exam for the Institute of Masters of Wine and he judges many international wine competitions.
-He is also a member of the Society of Wine Educators, teaches wine classes independently and through the Napa Valley Wine Academy, and he assists with many charitable fundraisers throughout the year.
+Marks is on the Education and Exam Board of the Institute of Masters of Wine.
+He is the Panel Chair of the Practical (Tasting) Exam for the Institute of Masters of Wine and he judges many international wine competitions.
+He is also a member of the Society of Wine Educators and assists with many charitable fundraisers throughout the year.
 Marks enjoys riding his bike in the Napa Valley, especially up Mt.
 Veeder and through the beautiful vineyards.

 Keith I. Marton, MD, is a seasoned internist and physician executive, but his friends and family know him as a wine geek.
 Whenever possible he has combined his love of medicine with his love of wine.
 In medical school his most frequent day trips were to the Napa valley wineries, where he began his education in all aspects of wine.